 If you don’t have a large collection of reviews, ReviewTrackers has a built-in Ask Tool feature that lets you run email or SMS campaigns that automate the process of asking for reviews from customers.

-Not only does this save your team a ton of time; it also makes it easy for your happiest customers to share their experiences on online review sites with just a few clicks.
+Not only does this save your team a ton of time; but it also makes it easy for your happiest customers to share their experiences on online review sites with just a few clicks.

 2. GMB Marketing Kit: Share Google Reviews on Social